LostByteSoft/JustWait/README.md

 - Kill a bloatware without the good part.
 - Make a wait in batch file.
-- Kill an auto updater.
+- Kill an auto updater. (replace & rename the file)

 ### Precompilled for x64